-Boston Sehri & Iftar Time Today
+Boston Sehri Time & Iftar Time Today 2026

-On 23 Shaban 1447 (11 February 2026), Boston sehri time is 05:27 AM and Iftar time is 5:13 PM as per Fiqa e Hanafia.
-According to Fiqa e Jafria, sehri timing is 05:17 AM and iftar time Boston is 05:23 PM.
+Today, 25 March 2026 (Hijri Date: 06 Shawwal 1447), Sehri time Boston is 05:20 am and Iftar time is 7:03 pm as per Fiqa e Hanafia.
+According to Fiqa e Jafria, Sehri timing is 05:10 am and Iftar time Boston is 07:13 pm.
 Get Ramadan calendar 2026 Boston for sehri & Iftar timing.
-Download complete 30 Days Sahoor and iftar timetable 2026.
+In Boston, Ramadan fasting begins with Sehri (the pre-dawn meal) and ends with Iftar (fast is broken), based on the city’s sunrise and sunset times.
+Download complete 30 Days Ramadan calendar for suhoor and Iftar time 2026.

 Sehri & Iftar Time Boston - United States